How to find and replace a text with chart in Word document?

 {

-//Save the Word document to file stream.
+// Save the Word document to the file stream.

 document.Save(outputFileStream, FormatType.Docx);